 BY JACKIE LAM

-Next month: Then and Now: How Satisfied Are Emergency Physicians with their Employers?
-We'll cross-reference career satisfaction data with employer, years in practice, age, title, and more.
+Next month: Then and Now: More on Gender.
+We'll cross-reference gender with title, age, practice locale, years in practice, and more in next month's salary survey article.
 We'll also publish that article ahead of print in our enews.
-Sign up for the enews (completely free!) at http://bit.ly/EMNenews.
+Sign up for the enews (free!) at http://bit.ly/EMNenews.

 Ms. Lam is the associate editor of Emergency Medicine News.